alga-hopf/drl-graph-partitioning/README.md

 - ``gamma``: discount factor (default: 0.9)
 - ``coeff``: critic loss coefficient (default: 0.1)
 - ``units``: number of units in the graph convolutional layers (default: 5)
 - ``dataset``: dataset type to choose between ``'delaunay'`` and ``'suitesparse'`` (default: ``'delaunay'``).
 With the first choice, random Delaunay graphs in the unit square are generated before the training.
 With the second choice, the user needs to download the matrices from the [SuiteSparse matrix collection](https://sparse.tamu.edu/) in the Matrix Market format and put the ``.mtx`` files in the folder ``drl-graph-partitioning/suitesparse_train``.
-In the paper we focused on matrices coming from 2D/3D discretizations.
+In the paper we focus on matrices coming from 2D/3D discretizations.

 After the training the weights are saved in ``out`` with the name ``model_partitioning_delaunay``.